Saturday, March 28, 2026

 What's with this trend of making MICE lightweight?
 I just can't understand that.
 I started to notice this when I used my DEATHADDER ELITE mouse and I noticed how lightweight it felt to hold when compared to another LOGITECH I've used which granted it was because of the swappable AA Battery I used in that thing.

-Anyway, I'm not a fan of Gaming Mice that are advertised as ULTRA-LIGHTWEIGHT because to me, it feels weird that way.
+Anyway, I'm not a fan of Gaming Mice that are advertised as ULTRA-LIGHTWEIGHT because to me, it feels weird that way because How am I susposed to take it's HIGH PRICES seriously if they weigh about as much as a CHEAPO Mouse?

-And god forbid the cheapo Regular Mice that almost weigh nothing.
+And god forbid the cheapo Regular Mice that pretty much weigh like nothing.

 One reason I chose my RAZER BASILISK is due to it's 3-IN-1 feature where it can be used either connected to the computer, wireless via the dongle, or wireless via Bluetooth.